psychemedia/island-storynotes/godshill_to_do.md

 of Appuldurcombe, are in this parish.
 The living is a vicarage.
 The village formerly boasted of a good grammar school (founded in 1595 by one Richard Andrews), whither resorted the sons of the leading gentry of the island, and where Sir Thomas Fleming was educated; but it is now of no account.

-?? see Leighbust , ref: Ward
+?? see Leighbust, ref: Ward

 ---

 Wight geologists 1909 p27
 Godshill Church (6rf. each, towards the restoration), one of the six given by William Fitz Osbern soon after the Conquest, to his Abbey of Lyra in Normandy, and perhaps founded by him, was, according to tradition, originally built in the valley at Devil's Acre, Sheepwash, about a mile S.W.
 Perhaps the monks effected the change of site, attributed as usual to the devil, but of their work nothing is left.
 On the suppression of the Alien Priories in 1414, Henry V. gave Godshill to Sheen Priory, founded that year.

 The Church, as we see it, dates from the first quarter of the 15th cent., and is, with the exception of later tasteless work, Early Perpendicular.
 Architecturally it is of little interest.
 The top stage of the tower was rebuilt in the 16th cent., and restored after being struck by lightning in 1778.
 The building consists of two equal aisles with short transepts—Sanctus Bell niche in S gable—and a Tower at the W. end of the N. Aisle or Nave.
 In the S. Porch is a tablet to Eichard Gard, whose virtues are chronicled, but not the oblique ways in which, according to Sir John Oglander, he acquired wealth.
 Notice the old door, and just within it a piscina.
-The latter is an insertion, but its left- hand side is Early English, and the sole relic of the church of the Lyra monks.
+The latter is an insertion, but its left-hand side is Early English, and the sole relic of the church of the Lyra monks.
 The interior of the Church is fairly lined with memorials, chiefly to the Worsley family of Appuldurcombe.
 It may be noted that the E. and W. windows, which have apparently Decorated tracery, are really of Perpendicular date, and the arch next W. of the sacrarium is only an imitation of Early English work.
 On the N. wall is a copy of a picture by Eubens, "Daniel in the den of lions."
 The only monuments of interest are S. of the sacrarium.
 Sir John Leigh {temiJ.
 Henry VIII.) and his wife, with alabaster effigies.
 At his feet is the boar which killed him, and two monks as weepers.
 The lady {nee Hackett) whose first husband had been the last of the Fry family of Appuldur- combe, brought that property to Sir John, whose only child married Sir James Worsley, from Lincolnshire, who was Captain of Wight from 1511 to 1538.